Continuation-of-Ashford/ashford-docs/character_creation/2_core_character_creation.md

 Be aware that ReCoA uses some [custom rules](../modified_mechanics/rules.md).
 Each section below will contain a link to any relevant rule changes.

+(If a link to a filtered 5e page differs from the screenshot of the filter on the github, the screenshot on the github shows the correct options.
+Disregard the link, it is most likely outdated.)

 ## Races
 To see allowed Races, set the filters according to the image below, or use this [link](https://5e.tools/races.html#aarakocra_eepc,flstsource:awm=1~lr=1~oga=1~psz=1~ttp=1~uagothicheroes=1,flopsource:extend).